awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 **Note**
 To specify trusted signers for a distribution, you must use the CloudFront console or CloudFront API version 2009\-09\-09 or later\.

-To specify the accounts that are allowed to create signed URLs or signed cookies and to add the accounts to your CloudFront distribution, perform the following tasks:
+To specify the accounts that are allowed to create signed URLs or signed cookies and to add the accounts to your CloudFront distribution, do the following tasks:

 1. Decide which AWS accounts you want to use as trusted signers\.
 Most CloudFront customers use the account that they used to create the distribution\.